davids91/rafko/README.md

 ## Build Dependencies:
 The Library is built upon [Googles protocol buffer library](https://github.com/protocolbuffers/protobuf) and the services are using [GRPC](https://github.com/grpc/grpc); Tested with the [Catch Framework](https://github.com/catchorg/Catch2).

-- Building the Network Library only requires a working installation of protobuf
+- Building the Network Library only requires a working installation of protobuf and g++
+  + clang not supported yet
 - Building the mainframe requires a working installation of GRPC

 ### Unix dependencies: